-Several years ago, we were planning our first trip out of the country.
+Several years ago, we planned our first trip out of the country.
 At that time, Charlie was the only one who knew how to SCUBA dive, so we wanted to go somewhere that he could get underwater, but I would still have a great time on the beach.

 Our initial plan was to go to Belize as we had heard so much about it from friends and, from what I could see online, it was beautiful.
 I then watched an episode of House Hunters International, and they were in Roatan, Honduras.
 I was hooked!
 I did my due diligence online and searched for flights, places to stay, things to do, the whole enchilada.
 After a few weeks of researching and planning, we were off to Roatan.

 Roatan is one of many islands off the coast of Honduras.
-It is known as a SCUBA diving destination since the Mesoamerican Reef is right off its shores.
+It is well known as a SCUBA diving destination since the Mesoamerican Reef is right off its shores.
 From zip lining to SCUBA, there is something for everyone in Roatan.
-Our first trip to the island, we were the typical tourists.
-We zip lined, visited a monkey and parrot rehabilitation habitat, Charlie did some diving, and of course, I spent countless hours on the beach.

 The flight to Roatan from Houston is a smooth 3-hour flight.
-We typically fly United Airlines for this trip as they are the only direct flight from Houston, which is where we live.
-Other airlines fly from Houston that have cheaper rates; however, they are also longer flights that typically have layovers in El Salvador or Guatemala.
+We typically fly United Airlines for this trip as they are the only direct flight from Houston, where we live.
+Other airlines fly from Houston with cheaper rates; however, they are also longer flights that typically have layovers in El Salvador or Guatemala.

 Where We Stay